puppetlabs/puppetlabs-puppet_agent/README.markdown

 ### Setup Requirements

-Your agents must be running Puppet 3.8 with `stringify_facts` set to 'false'.
+Your agents must be running Puppet 3 with `stringify_facts` set to 'false'.
 Agents should already be pointed at a master running Puppet Server 2.1 or greater, and thus successfully applying catalogs compiled with the Puppet 4 language.

+Puppet 3.7 with future parser is required to compile this module, meaning it can be applied to masterless Puppet 3.7+, or earlier Puppet 3 agents connecting to a Puppet 3.7+ master.

 ### Beginning with puppet_agent